-Over the next 24 months, the Company's strategy is to increase its drilling program mainly south of the original Con mine to a depth of 1,000 metres at a drill spacing of 100 metres and with 50-metre infill, with the objective of delineating a high-grade gold mineral resource to add to the Company's current Inferred mineral resource of 1.2 million ounces (see MRE section above) and ultimately advance toward an economic assessment and feasibility study.
-The Con Mine Option Property adds more than 20 square kilometres to Gold Terra's land position in the Yellowknife gold belt to consolidate this exceptional district-size holdings now totaling 820 square kilometres.
+Over the next 24 months, the Company's strategy is to increase its drilling program mainly south of the original Con mine to a depth of 1,000 metres at a drill spacing of 100 metres and with 50-metre infill, with the objective of increasing the initial high-grade gold mineral resource and to add to the YCG's current Inferred mineral resource of 1.2 Moz noted above, and ultimately advance toward an economic assessment and feasibility study.
+The Con Mine Option Property adds more than 20 square kilometres to Gold Terra's land position in the Yellowknife gold belt to consolidate this exceptional district-size holdings now totalling 820 square kilometres.